genxium/CSocketChatroom/README.md

 One of the possible multi-threading improvements to make is about "receiving".
 - Change the currently single-threaded access to `epoll_wait` in [\<proj-root\>/tcp-epoll-server.cpp](https://github.com/genxium/CSocketChatroom/blob/master/tcp-epoll-server.cpp) to multi-threaded.
 - After each `new client_fd` is accepted, create a dedicated thread for it to proceed with the `RecvPerClientFd: "RecvBytes -> ParseToApplictionLayerMessageBySpecificStateautomata"` routines.
-  - Due to the use of stateautomata, it's inappropriate or at least non-trivial make `RecvPerClientFd` multi-threaded.
+  - Due to the use of stateautomata, it's inappropriate or at least non-trivial to make `RecvPerClientFd` multi-threaded.
 - Buffer the results of each `RecvPerClientFd` into a corresponding `ApplicationLayerMessageQueuePerClientFd`, which in turn can be accessed in a multi-threaded manner.

 However profiling the performance difference and actually making an improvement is non-trivial.
 Refer to [this blog from Cloudflare](https://blog.cloudflare.com/how-to-receive-a-million-packets/) for more information.